cypherpunk-academy/2064/en/036_1915_After the bomb.md

 In the hustle and bustle around the place she sees Adolf bent over an unconscious woman on his knees and desperately trying to press a shred of cloth on a heavy bleeding wound on her belly.

 Hilde: "Adolf!"
 She runs to him, looks at the woman, then at him again: "Adolf!
-Hej!"
+Hey!"

 Adolf looks at her hectically, shouts: "We need medics."

 Hilde: "Come, let me do that.